 - are aligned to allow students to achieve secondary and tertiary qualifications.

-It ensures that programmes have clear and relevant links to current Government strategies, especially the Tertiary Education Plan, Ka Hikitia, Pasifika Education Plan, Success for All (Special Education Needs).
+It ensures that programmes have clear and relevant links to current Government strategies, especially the Tertiary Education Strategy, Ka Hikitia, Action Plan for Pacific Education and the Disability Action Plan.

 It engages young people in education through:

-- high quality teaching and learning programmes designed using the Vocational Pathways
+- teaching and learning programmes designed along Vocational Pathways

 - constructive and coherent career advice and guidance so that students and their parents can manage career development.